DataTalksClub/machine-learning-zoomcamp/05-deployment/06-docker.md

 EXPOSE 9696

 # If we run the Docker image, we want our churn app to be running
-ENTRYPOINT ["gunicorn", "--bind", "0.0.0.0:9696", "churn_serving:app"]
+ENTRYPOINT ["gunicorn", "--bind=0.0.0.0:9696", "churn_serving:app"]
 ```

-The flags `--deploy` and `--system` makes sure that we install the dependencies directly inside the Docker container without creating an additional virtual environment (which `pipenv` does by default).
+The flags `--deploy` and `--system` make sure that we install the dependencies directly inside the Docker container without creating an additional virtual environment (which `pipenv` does by default).

 If we don't put the last line `ENTRYPOINT`, we will be in a python shell.
 Note that for the entrypoint, we put our commands in double quotes.